melowntech/workshop/architecture.rst

 .. note::

-  Although not mentioned in the schema, it is expected that streamed resources (especially dynamically generated ones) are cached somewhere in the network layer.
+  It is expected that streamed resources (especially dynamically generated ones) are cached somewhere in the network layer.
 Both mapproxy and VTSD serve configurable caching headers for this purpose.
 We recommend setting up the VTS Backend using :ref:`vts-backend <vts-backend>` package which takes care of that by inserting thin nginx caching proxy in front of both mapproxy and VTSD.

 Data Management Tools
 =====================